airbnb/javascript/README.md

     }
     ```

-  - Never name a parameter `arguments`, this will take precedence over the `arguments` object that is given to every function scope.
+  - Never name a parameter `arguments`.
+This will take precedence over the `arguments` object that is given to every function scope.

     ```javascript
     // bad